 The curriculum is designed to implement the purpose of the College in developing Christian principles of leadership and thinking in all phases of man's activities.
 Emphasis is placed upon the effort to provide a liberal education.
-At the same time, certain vocational courses, such as business and education, are offered in the fulls of business reducation
+At the same time, some professional courses are offered in appropriate areas.